ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/4-the-code.md

 ## Unoptimized character-character collision detection
 After the update calls _DoWallsPlain_ to perform the character-wall collision detection, the equivalent for character-character collision is called.
 This is done in the function called _DoCharactersPlain_.

 _DoCharactersPlain_ contains another simple nested loop.
 For all characters, it checks if a character hits another character.
-Again, a boolean value is stored, true noting that a collision has occurred.
+Again, a boolean value is stored, **true** indicating that a collision has occurred.
 ```
 private void DoCharactersPlain(int numChar)
 {